dleemiller/fizzbuzz-forever/README.md

 ## Kick Ass Features

-- Train with ultra efficient Qwen-0.6B model
+- Train with ultra efficient Qwen3-0.6B model
 - Fast fast fast inference with KV caching
 - Statistically pretty darn accurate, even with less than an hour of training
 - It uses tools so you know it's probably gonna be right
 - Once you drop the phrase *fizzbuzz agentic workflow* on them, you're hired

+> [!WARNING]
+> 600 Million parameters of raw FizzBuzz-ing power?
+Not coincidentally, that's numberwang!

 ## FizzBuzz ~~Simplified~~ Streamlined